The Budget You Actually Look At

 Budget and Spending Apps

-YNAB is the gold standard for intentional budgeting.
+YNAB is the one people swear by for intentional budgeting.
 Every dollar gets a job.
-On a tablet, the dashboard shows all your budget categories with a green/yellow/red indicator — immediately visible whether you’re on track.
+On a tablet, the dashboard shows all your budget categories with a green/yellow/red indicator – immediately visible whether you’re on track.

 The tablet is ideal for YNAB’s “budget meeting” – sit down with your partner, open YNAB on the tablet between you, and talk through the categories.
 Bigger screen, shared view, productive conversation.